redlib-org/redlib/README.md

 * **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Redlib logs nothing.
 When debugging (running from source without `--release`), Redlib logs post IDs fetched to aid with troubleshooting.

-* **Cookies:** Redlib uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
+* **Cookies:** Redlib uses optional cookies to store any configured settings in [the settings menu](https://redlib.matthew.science/settings).
 These are not cross-site cookies and the cookies hold no personal data.

-#### Official instance (libreddit.spike.codes)
+#### Official instance (redlib.matthew.science)

-The official instance is hosted at https://libreddit.spike.codes.
+The official instance is hosted at https://redlib.matthew.science.

 * **Server:** The official instance runs a production binary, and thus logs nothing.